Some posts contain compensated links. Please read this disclaimer for more info.

 Ask Your Car Rental Company In Croatia About…

-- If the car requires diesel or petrol.
-Trust me; it’s an expensive mistake to make.
-I did it here… ouch!
+- If the car requires diesel or petrol, trust me; it’s an expensive mistake to make.
+I did it once

 - Additional expenses (if any) for driving across the border to Italy, Hungary, etc.